stealjs/steal/README.md

  - plugin extension mapping _(upcoming)_
  - production builds with [steal-tools](https://github.com/bitovi/steal-tools/tree/systemjs)

-But its __killer__ feature - progressively loaded apps that balance caching and the number of script requests.
+But it's __killer__ feature - progressively loaded apps that balance caching and the number of script requests.

 StealJS supports IE8+ with AMD, CommonJS, and Steal syntax and IE9+ for ES6 syntax.